 “The most important investment that people can make is not to learn a particular skill — ‘I’ll learn how to code computers’ or ‘I will learn Chinese’ or something like that.
 No, the most important investment is really in building this more flexible mind or personality.”

 Inner Leadership agrees.
 Building emotional resilience and the ability to see ‘problems’ as opportunities is the most important attitude we can have for leading ourselves and others through this time of change.
-And meditation, exercise, and connection with nature are all great ways to achieve this.
+And meditation, exercise, and connection with nature are three great ways to achieve this.

-But this is only the first step.
+But building a more flexible mindset is only the first step.

-If we truly want to succeed in the 21st century we need to go further than just coping with change.
+If we truly want to succeed in the 21st century we need to go further than coping with change.
 We need to learn to thrive because of change.

 And to do that we need to build all seven skills of Inner Leadership: